WenboYang/CppNotes/TheBigFourOfRectangleClass.md

-##Write the "big four" for Rectangle class.
+##The "big four" for Rectangle class.

-A brief note for the C++ offline class this weekend.
-This is what I learned from Jiangzhong and my classmates.
+ This is what I learned from Jiangzhong and my classmates, the task is to write "big four": constructor, copy constructor, copy assignment and destructor.

-* constructor
-* copy constructor
-* copy assignment
-* destructor

 ~~~~C++
 class Shape
 {